If you’re wondering how to lose weight without counting calories, you're in luck. Weight loss can be easier than you think!

 The position stand of the International Society of Sports Nutrition is that consuming casein protein found in dairy products or casein powder at night maximizes lean mass and keeps your metabolism going strong.

-If you feel hungry before bed, consider a casein protein shake.
+If you feel hungry before bed, consider a protein shake — like one of these!

 Drinking calories is fine if you’re consuming dairy foods or protein shakes, but avoid beverages containing calories from added sugar.